DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 ## Client side telemetry

-Dogstatsd clients send telemetry metrics by default to the Agent.
-This allows you to better troubleshoot where bottleneck exists.
-Each metric will be tagged with the client language and the client version.
-These metrics will not be counted as custom metrics and will not be billed.
+DogStatsD clients send telemetry metrics by default to the Agent.
+This allows you to better troubleshoot where bottlenecks exist.
+Each metric is tagged with the client language and the client version.
+These metrics are not counted as custom metrics.

 Each client shares a set of common tags.